Skip to Content

 At Rudd Legal, we understand that adoption is more than a legal process.
 It’s one of the most meaningful decisions a family can make.
 Our team is committed to standing beside you at every stage, whether you’re growing your family through agency adoption, formalizing a stepparent relationship, or navigating a kinship placement.
 You can count on our adoption attorneys to provide diligent, compassionate, and personalized support throughout.

 No two adoption journeys are alike, and the path through Collin County courts can be complex.
-We offer clear communication and trusted legal counsel at every phase, so you can focus on the excitement of building your family while we handle the legal work.
+We offer clear communication and trusted legal counsel at every phase, so you can focus on building your family while we handle the legal work.

 Contact our adoption attorneys in Prosper at (833) 372-0569 to schedule a confidential consultation.